AdamBoley/Project-Beergate/README.md

 Should BeerGate become an active beer review site, the size of the database could quickly expand.
 Since the extant sorting, filtering and search functions order the constructed queryset by timestamp, this means that older reviews would quickly become 'buried' in the database, so to speak, as they would be so far along the pagination track that they would be rarely, if ever, accessed.
 This might be referred to as the 'Google Search Problem', as it commonly acknowledged that when doing a Google Search, few people ever go beyond the first page when looking for a viable search result.
 To overcome this, I wanted to implement a randomiser feature that would take the user to a random review.
 This proved difficult, but ultimately surmountable.

-I achieved this by using a variation on the BeerReviewSingle view, which I called RandomReview.
+I achieved this by using a variation on the ReviewSingle view, which I called RandomReview.
 Within the get method, I constructed a randomised queryset using: <br>
 `queryset = Review.objects.filter(approved=True).order_by('?')`
 <br>